 In the CFD calculation, both the flow fields and the solids are meshed.

 The local heat transfer values and the local fluid temperatures are calculated.
-Again, the calculation can be performed steady-state or transient.
+Here, too, the calculation can be carried out in a steady-state or transient manner.
 Radiation can also be taken into account.

-In this case, there is a calculation of the flow field and a calculation of the structure, which exchange results at certain times.
-In the process, heat flows from the structure model to the flow model or from the fluid to the solid.
+In this case, there is a calculation of the flow field and a calculation of the structure, which exchange results at specific times.
+In the process, heat flows from the structural model to the flow model or from the fluid to the solid.

 For this we use different solver combinations, e.g. Star CCM+ / TAITHERM.

 Here we calculate complete vehicle models with external flow and vehicle flow.

 Advantages of the coupled simulation are that also stationary flow conditions can be considered and the solution of the temperatures can take place transiently.

 Via the simulation, the expected temperatures can already be determined without prototypes and optimized if necessary.

 In this way, decisions can be made as to whether, for example, an oil cooler is necessary or how the cooling air flows can be optimally distributed between the individual consumers.